"Fürth?" I asked my friend Clarissa raising a quizzical brow.

 Therefore: Off to Fürth!
-At first by means of our imagination thanks to Doris' wonderful answers.
-And then hopefully in person.
+Initially, by means of our imagination thanks to Doris' wonderful tips.
+And then, hopefully, in person.

 How long have you been living in Fürth?